Raven-biosciences/chemX_docs/docs/tutorial.md

 On the left, you are shown a histogram of the uploaded target parameter to help you identify potential problems with your dataset.
 Below the plot, the min and max values are reported as well as the calculated skew and kurtosis of the distribution.
 Skew and kurtosis are measures of how close to normally distributed a distribution is.
 Several of the machine learning algorithms that will be tested in later steps only work if the data is normally distributed, so if your data is not, it is worth trying out a few transformations to try and remedy this.

-**From the right-hand action panel, click *Transform Data*.
+**From the right-hand Additional Actions panel, click *Transform Data*.
 Here you can perform a log transformation, a BoxCox transformation, and a Yeo-Johnson transformation.
 You can also easily convert your quantitative dataset to a categorical dataset with two bins by defining the threshold between bins.**

 If the data remain not normally distributed following transformation it is still possible to train a machine learning model using other algorithms.

 ??? info "Extended information: Target parameter types"
     The target parameters are automatically assigned as either categorical or quantitative upon upload.
-If the automatic assignment was wrong you can reassign the type by clicking Reassign Parameter Type in the Action panel on the right.
+If the automatic assignment was wrong you can reassign the type by clicking Reassign Parameter Type in the Additional Actions panel on the right.
 Likewise, if you had a column with molecule names in your dataset that was read as a target parameter, you can reassign the column type to text.

 ??? info "Extended information: Skew and kurtosis"
     Skew refers to the symmetry of a distribution around the mean while kurtosis refers to a distribution being heavy- or light-tailed compared to a normal distribution or, in other words, being a flat or pointy distribution.